Ruhaan838/100Day-GPU/README.md

 ## 2️⃣0️⃣ Day - 20

 Today I learn use of cuDNN API which is very grate and complex libray. it's allow to write the fcNet by using just simple functions and help a lot for CUDA codes.
 Have inbuild functions for GEMM and etc...

+## 2️⃣1️⃣ Day - 21

+Today I implement RoPE in cuda for query and key.